rgb-prithvi/ai-letterboard/README.md

 # AI-Assisted Communication (AAC) App

-An innovative communication assistance tool designed to empower autistic children and individuals with speech difficulties.
-Built with Next.js 14, Vercel AI SDK, OpenAI & ElevenLabs.
+An innovative communication assistance tool designed to empower autistic individuals and people with speech difficulties.
+Built with Next.js 14, this project aims to make assisted communication more accessible, natural, and effective.

+## 🌎 Background

+This project was inspired by my younger brother, who is autistic and uses AAC (Augmentative and Alternative Communication) tools to communicate effectively.
+While exploring existing AAC solutions, I noticed that many were expensive and cumbersome to use.
+This motivated me to create a more accessible, user-friendly alternative that leverages modern AI technology to enhance the communication experience.

+The impact of AAC tools can be transformative - I've witnessed firsthand how access to better communication tools can help individuals progress academically and express themselves more fully.
+This project aims to make such tools more accessible to everyone who needs them.

 ## 🌟 Features

 - **Smart Letter Board**: Intuitive typing interface optimized for accessibility
-- **AI-Powered Word Prediction**: Contextual word suggestions using customized word banks
-- **Natural Text-to-Speech**: Integration with Eleven Labs for high-quality, natural-sounding voice output
+- **Advanced Voice Synthesis**: Integration with Eleven Labs and OpenAI for natural-sounding speech output, moving beyond traditional robotic AAC voices
-- **Easy Export**: Allows users to easily export their outputs as documents
+- **Customizable Word Banks**: Parents can create topic-specific word banks (e.g., neuroscience terminology) for faster, more relevant communication
+- **Predictive Text**: AI-powered contextual word suggestions using customized word banks
+- **Document History**: Save and export conversations as PDFs for review and sharing
+- **Customizable Interface**: Personalize the look and feel to match user preferences
-- **Accessibility-First Design**: Built with accessbility in mind
+- **Accessibility-First Design**: Built following WCAG guidelines

 ## 🚀 Live Demo